 Warning signs that someone might be thinking about suicide

-- Someone looking for the means (e.g., gun, pills, rope, etc.) to kill him/herself
+- Looking for the means (e.g., gun, pills, rope, etc.) to kill themselves

 - Rage, anger, seeking revenge